173TECH/sayn/docs/tutorials/tutorial_part1.md

 ## What We Will Cover

 This tutorial covers the basic concepts of SAYN and will get you going quickly.
-It uses the example project in the folder created by `sayn init` and creates a small ETL process based on synthetic data.
+It uses the example project created by `sayn init`.

 If you need any help or want to ask a question, please reach out to the team at <sayn@173tech.com>.